 Bilberries are tiny blue fruit that come from the same family as blueberries.
 This fruit, mainly found in Nordic European countries and Asia is packed with antioxidants and is said to improve night vision.

 Bilberries in their berry form are rarely found in North America, but the benefits of them are just too good to pass up.
 If you can’t get your hands on the actual berries, bilberry extract will get the job done.

-When cataracts cloud the lens it makes seeing at night very difficult.
-Light is not entering your eyes the way it should be and can cause the appearance of halos around light sources at night.
-This can cause flash blindness, leaving you temporary blinded.
+Cataracts make seeing at night very difficult.
+Light can’t enter your eyes the way it should be able to and can cause the appearance of halos around light sources at night.
+This can cause flash blindness, leaving you temporarily blinded.
 If that were to happen while driving, you’d be in trouble.
 It’s just one more reason to prevent cloudy vision at all costs.